 How to transfer a site to another hosting or tariff yourself remotely, without downloading to a computer

-zip -r archive-name.zip / path-to-folder
+zip -r archive-name.zip /folder-path

-After that, you can download the archive to your PC, but in order not to waste traffic and not wait a long time for downloading, and then uploading to a new hosting, you can use remote downloading from one server to another.
+After that, you can download the archive to your PC, but in order not to waste traffic and not wait a long time for downloading, and then uploading to a new hosting, you can use remote transfer from one server to another.
 There is an SSH command for this:

-mysqldump -u username -p user password dbname | gzip & gt; path-to-destination-file.sql.gz
+mysqldump -u username -puserpassword dbname | gzip > path-to-target-file.sql.gz

 Next, the resulting dump is loaded into a new database on the final hosting using the SSH command:

-gunzip < path-to-dump-file.sql.gz | mysqldump -u username -p user password dbname
+gunzip < path-to-dump-file.sql.gz | mysqldump -u username -puserpassword dbname

-- IT / Misc 08.07.21 How to make a free translation for a website without an API, translate documents in Google Translate
+- 08.07.21IT / Misc How to make a free translation for a website without an API, translate documents in Google Translate